Loading...

 Number of days of warning before password expires: 5

-Step 7 : Disable password aging for the user.
+Step 7 : Disable password aging.

 Command